RedactedOutcome/Metamorphic/ReadMe.md

 # Metamorphic Game Type
 3D and 2D are completely different.
 Depending on the game type 3D and 2D indicate what kind of vectors comprise the transform components of objects.

+# Release Types
+Release - For developing/debugging
+Dist - The final product.
+Disables logging and other debugging capabilities